aspnetcorehero/ToastNotification/README.md

 - 🐣 Simple and Customizable.
 Create your own custom toast with your favorite color and icons with ease!
 - 👴🏽 Works with TempData internally.
 - 📱 Currently Supports 2 Popuplar JS Library.
+- 📱 Supports AJAX / XHR out of the box.

 More Features Coming Soon.
 > Not Compatible with Blazor SDK.
 Intended only for ASP.NET Core Web Applications.